JorgeDFR/3d_lidar_slam_benchmark_at_iilab/docs/content/usage.md

     <output_directory>/iilabs3d-dataset/<sequence_prefix>/<sensor_name>/<sequence_name>/
     ```

+!!! tip "Dataset Directory"
+    The provided Docker Compose file is configured to mount the `${HOME}/slam_data` directory, allowing containerized access to the dataset files.
+To ensure proper functionality, save your dataset in this directory.
+Alternatively, you can modify the `docker-compose.yml` file to specify a different path if needed.

-## 2. Set Up the Docker Environment
+## Set Up the Docker Environment

 The benchmark uses Docker to ensure a consistent environment for all SLAM algorithms.
 This approach guarantees reproducibility and simplifies the setup process.